2000 New York Giants season: Week 1: vs. Arizona Cardinals

+The Giants confidently took time off the clock with their ground game, with Barber joined by their first-round rookie Ron Dayne as they drove 82 yards in 15 plays, with Dayne the reigning Heisman Trophy winner cashing in with a 7-yard touchdown rumble to extend New York to a 21–3 lead.
+Arizona mounted a late rally when Plummer—who threw for 318 yards on the day—completed 6-of-7 passes, including a touchdown pass to Boston, and then Mark Maddox recovered the ensuing onside kick before Plummer led them to another score on a throw to Boston with 32 seconds left; the two-point conversion failed, but the score was now 21–16.
+However, Blanchard's next onside try went out of bounds, securing a Week 1 win, New York's fourth straight under head coach Jim Fassel.

-The game was delayed for 23 minutes due to thunder in the surrounding area, forcing both teams to take shelter in their respective locker rooms.
+The game was delayed for 23 minutes in the third quarter by referee Bill Carollo due to thunderstorms in the surrounding area, forcing both teams to take shelter in their respective locker rooms.

 Although it was a relatively unimpressive win for the Giants considering the close game against the eventually 3–13 Cardinals (who also finished last in DVOA for the 2000 season according to Football Outsiders), the Giants were 1–0.
-The game also introduced the football world to "Thunder and Lightning," the nickname given to the Ron Dayne-Tiki Barber running back tandem.
-Barber ran for 144 yards on just 13 carries with 2 touchdowns, while Dayne ran for 78 yards and the other Giants touchdown on 23 carries.
+The game also introduced the football world to "Thunder and Lightning," the nickname given to the Dayne/Barber tandem.
+The lightning-fast Barber ran for a career-high 144 yards on just 13 carries, while the thunderously powerful Dayne rushed for 78 yards on 23 carries.
+After averaging only 88.3 rushing yards in 1999, the Giants as a team totaled 223 yards behind a revamped offensive line against Arizona's depleted defensive front.